lih/BHR/curly/doc/curly-language.md

 Here are a few functions to help you get a feel of the language : `{x: x}`{.curly}, the identity function; `{x _: x}`{.curly}, the constant function; `{f x
-y: f y x}`{.curly}, a function to flip its first arguments parameters.
+y: f y x}`{.curly}, a function to flip its first arguments' parameters.

 Functions and operators
 ---------------------